aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/200-Intrinsic-functions.md

 weight: 200
 ---

 AWS CloudFormation provides several built-in functions that help you manage your stacks.
+Use intrinsic functions in your templates to assign values to properties that are not available until runtime.

-AWS CloudFormation supports around 13 functions.
-In this Lab, you will use `Ref` and `Fn::Join` functions to assign values to your EC2 resource properties.
+In this Lab, you will use the `Ref` and `Fn::Join` functions to assign values to your EC2 resource properties.

 {{% notice info %}}
 More functions, such as `Fn::Base64`, `Fn::FindInMap`, `Fn::GetAtt` and `Fn::Sub` will be introduced in the feature labs.
-You can find full list of supported functions in
+You can find full list of supported functions in the [AWS Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
-[AWS Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
 {{% /notice %}}